Skip to Main Content

 Your attributions need to include:

-• Title - the name of the material
+• Title - the name of the work

-• License - how it can be used (link to the license explanation)
+• License - link to the license terms

 Here is an example: